SerralaSolutions/serralasolutions.github.io/documents/authentication.md

 <img style='width:50%;display:block;border:1px solid #eeebee;margin-left:auto;margin-right:auto;' src='documents/images/authentication.png'/>

+## URL
+All of our REST API calls are made to the following URL: `https://api.acceptemail.com/v2/<endpoint...>`

 ## Constructing the header

 Using your api key name and primary or secondary api key, construct the basic authorization header.